by John Salt - Last Updated November 2023

 So, you're ready to give radio controlled helicopters a go, or at least want to learn more about them to decide if you even want to give em a go.

 That's a great approach by the way (learn as much as you can first), and I hope my little heli site here is able to answer most if not all of your questions.

 So, let's start right at the beginning assuming you don't know all that much about RC helicopters and the hobby yet.

-When I am out flying radio controlled helicopters, I often get asked many questions by people who stop and watch.
-Yes flying a RC helicopter usually draws a crowd.
+When I am out flying radio controlled helicopters (abbreviated to RC), I often get asked many questions by people who stop and watch.
+Yes flying an RC helicopter usually draws a crowd.

 There are several common questions I always get asked, but let's start with the basics first.

 Toy radio controlled helicopters are exactly that, a toy.
 They are very basic and inexpensive.
 The controls are limited and not precise, but they are still fun and easy to fly.